 In accordance with Department of Education and Training guidelines, schools must obtain written consent from parents/guardians prior to the provision of chaplaincy services.

-Cape Clear Primary School has had Julie McDowell working as its Chaplain since January 2015.
-With qualifications in education and counselling, Julie works 1.5 days a week to support the pastoral care and well-being of the whole school community.
+Cape Clear Primary School has Jessica Adlam working as its Chaplain since the beginnning of 2023.
+Jessica works days a week to support the pastoral care and well-being of the whole school community.